Everyone wants to save a buck. But in our pursuit of savings, there are some areas where we shouldn’t skimp.

 Finally, less-expensive brands may not dissolve well, meaning potential plumbing problems and more dollars out of your pocket.

-If you really want to save money in the long run, you could install a bidet.
-Personally, I’m not quite ready to go there, and with five kids, that would just be an invitation to turn the bathroom into a water park.
+If you really want to save money on toilet paper in the long run, you could install a bidet.
+Personally, I’m not quite ready to go there — with five kids, that would just be an invitation to turn the bathroom into a water park.

 Which items do you think are worth a splurge?
-Share your thoughts in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Share your thoughts in comments below or on our Facebook page.